 Max D'Oliver, managing director of a charity which runs five food banks in London, argues against this view: “Yes, some people say that it is short-term, but many people only need help once, in their most dire need to feed their families.
 Once they have had a decent meal, they can think clearly to sort out their finances and to do their very best to stop themselves from getting into this situation again.
 If you are in an accident, you might go to the hospital, once, to get better.
 It does not mean that you'll be back every week.
 Once you've had the emergency help, you can look after yourself again, the same is often true for food banks.

 There are very interesting points on either side of this debate, but for the time being, with cuts to welfare spending at a record high, food banks look like they are here to stay.

-Next, go through the worksheet and answer the following questions.
+Now, let's go through the activity and answer the following questions.

 If you want to read this extract again, just click on the red help button on the screen at any time.